aws-samples/aws-net-guides/Communications/SES-SendMail-Example/Readme.md

 }
 ```

-Figure 4 -- Program.cs file

 This sample code demonstrates a common pattern when developing with the AWS SDK for .NET, which is the use of a client object to represent an AWS service.
-That client object then exposes functionality via methods, such as the `SendEmailAsync` method in this example.
+That client object then exposes the service's APIs via methods on the client object, such as the `SendEmailAsync` method in this example.

 Ensure you make the following changes in the code:

-- Replace "*verified-email-address@example.com*" with the email address you verified earlier
+* Replace _verified-email-address@example.com_ with the email address you verified earlier

-- Replace "*dest@example.com*" with your email address (where emails will be sent)
+* Replace _dest@example.com_ with your email address (where emails will be sent).

+    > **Note:** If your account is in the SES sandbox, the destination address you provide must have been verified, or you can use test email addresses and the SES simulator. see [Testing email sending in Amazon SES](https://docs.aws.amazon.com/ses/latest/DeveloperGuide/send-email-simulator.html) for more details.

-- Replace the region parameter in the `AmazonSimpleEmailServiceClient` instantiation with the region you would like to send from.
-In our example, we have it set to us-east-1.
+* Replace the region parameter in the `AmazonSimpleEmailServiceClient` instantiation with the region you would like to send from.
+In our example, we have it set to us-east-1 corresponding to the US East (N. Virginia) region.

-> *Note: For our sample app, we're sending an HTML-formatted email.
-If
-> you wish to send a plain text email, just change the email body
-> property to be* new Content("your text here")
+For our sample app, we're sending an HTML-formatted email.
+If you wish to send a plain text email, change the email body property in the code to read `Content("your text here")`

+> *Note:* The code shown above, and in the provided sample application, assumes you have a credential profile named _default_ set up on your local machine.
+The SDK automatically looks for and loads credentials from this profile when no other credentials are specified.
+See the sample application provided with this guide for an example of how to use an alternate credential profile, with a different name.

-## Send Emails!
+## Step 6: Run the Application and Send an Email

 To send email using the console app, just run it using either Visual Studio or the command line.

-**Visual Studio:**
+### In Visual Studio

-Just press F5 to build and run the app.
+Just press **F5** to build and run the app.

-**Command Line:**
+### Command Line

 Use the following command to build (compile) and run the app: